Skip to content

 1. Run the following script to find the remaining dependencies:

-Note: In the preceding script, enter your VPC ID in the vpc field and AWS Region (for example, us-east-1) in the Region field.
-Also, make sure that you're using credentials with appropriate permissions to run the Describe API calls.
+Note: In the following script, replace VPC_ID with your VPC ID value.
+Additionally, replace AWS_REGION with your AWS Region.
+Use credentials with appropriate permissions to run the Describe API calls.

-2. Delete the remaining dependencies that you identified in step 1, and then retry deleting your Amazon VPC.
+2. Delete any dependencies that you identified in step 1.

 "VPC contains one or more instances, and cannot be deleted until those instances have been terminated."